-The Bill includes major reform to the systems for adoption, looked after children, family justice and special educational needs.
+The Act includes major reform to the systems for adoption, looked after children, family justice and special educational needs.
 In short, all of the issues that families contact us to discuss are about to get a serious overhaul and the implications are huge.

-The Government is promoting the Bill as improving services to vulnerable children and supporting strong families but, from the point of view of many of our service users, there are some very serious concerns.
+The Government is promoting the Act as improving services to vulnerable children and supporting strong families but, from the point of view of many of our service users, there are some very serious concerns.

 If a child is removed from a parent’s care, either by consent of the parent or by order of a court, the Children Act 1989 currently gives priority to placing the child with a suitable family member before someone not connected to the child.
-Under a clause in the new Bill, however, if adoption is being considered as a possible outcome for a child, the local authority must consider placing the child with a potential adopter who is temporarily assessed as a foster carer (a “foster to adopt placement”).
+Under a clause in the new Act, however, if adoption is being considered as a possible outcome for a child, the local authority must consider placing the child with a potential adopter who is temporarily assessed as a foster carer (a “foster to adopt placement”).
 The local authority is exempt from prioritising family members as carers in these circumstances.

 As an organisation, we believe strongly that it is best for children to be raised within their birth family wherever this is safe and suitable to meet their needs.
 The above development is, therefore, of great concern.
 Taken with measures such as the speeding up of care proceedings, it is going to be vital for potential carers from within a child’s family to come forward as early as possible, otherwise they are in serious danger of being overlooked and for the child to end up outside the family.

 There are many examples from our advice line of situations where family members do not put themselves forward at an early stage for various reasons.